On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: SLDIC: Outer Bounds

-The third outer bound, stated as Theorem~\ref{th:theoremSLDIC-outer3} below, is applicable in the high interference regime, i.e., $1 < \alpha < 2$.
+\item Theorem~\ref{th:theoremSLDIC-outer2} implies that, for $\alpha \geq 2$, it is not possible to achieve a rate greater than $2C$, regardless of $m$ and $n$.
+In particular, when $C=0$, i.e., without cooperation, it is not possible to achieve a nonzero rate.
+However, in the other interference regimes, it is possible to achieve rates greater than $2C$ (See Figs.~\ref{fig:gdof1}~and~\ref{fig:gdof2}). \end{itemize} The third outer bound, stated as Theorem~\ref{th:theoremSLDIC-outer3} below, is applicable in the high interference regime, i.e., $1 < \alpha < 2$.
 The derivation of the outer bound involves partitioning of the output and the encoded message based on whether the bits are received with interference at the intended receiver, or causes interference to the other receiver, as shown in Fig. \ref{fig:highouter}.
-The outer bound on the symmetric secrecy rate for the high interference regime is stated in the following theorem. \begin{theorem} In the high interference regime, i.e., for $1 < \alpha < 2$, the symmetric rate of the $2$-user SLDIC with limited-rate transmitter cooperation and secrecy constraints at the receivers is upper bounded as: $R_s \leq 2C + 2m-n$. \end{theorem} \begin{proof} The proof is provided in Appendix \ref{sec:theoremSLDIC-outer3}. \end{proof} The following theorem gives the outer bound on the symmetric secrecy rate for the $\alpha=1$ case.
+The outer bound on the symmetric secrecy rate for the high interference regime is stated in the following theorem. \begin{theorem} In the high interference regime, i.e., for $1 < \alpha < 2$, the symmetric rate of the $2$-user SLDIC with limited-rate transmitter cooperation and secrecy constraints at the receivers is upper bounded as: $R_s \leq 2C + 2m-n$. \end{theorem}

+The following theorem gives the outer bound on the symmetric secrecy rate for the $\alpha=1$ case.
 In this case, both the receivers see the same signal.
 Hence, it is possible for receiver~$2$ decode any message that receiver~$1$ is able to decode, and vice-versa.
-Therefore, it is not possible to achieve a nonzero secrecy rate, irrespective of $C$. \begin{theorem} When $\alpha=1$, the symmetric rate of the $2$-user SLDIC with limited-rate transmitter cooperation and secrecy constraints at the receivers is upper bounded as: $R_s = 0$. \end{theorem} \begin{proof} The proof is provided in Appendix \ref{sec:theoremSLDIC-outer4}. \end{proof}
+Therefore, it is not possible to achieve a nonzero secrecy rate, irrespective of $C$.
+A similar reasoning also holds for the Gaussian case, even though the receivers see independent noise instantiations. \begin{theorem} When $\alpha=1$, the symmetric rate of the $2$-user SLDIC with limited-rate transmitter cooperation and secrecy constraints at the receivers is upper bounded as: $R_s = 0$. \end{theorem} \begin{proof} The proof is provided in Appendix~\ref{sec:theoremSLDIC-outer4}. \end{proof}